Restoration Druid Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.5

 Summary of the Best Covenants, Soulbinds, and Conduits

-There are a few things to know about advice on this page:
+There are a few things to know about the advice on this page:

-- The following recommendations are based on maximizing your performance on the first week of Mythic Castle Nathria.
+- The following recommendations are based on maximizing your healing output, ignoring everything else unless stated otherwise.

-- Everything is based on a maximum Renown of 13 with every Soulbind, which limits the Conduit slots and restricts you to only 2 Soulbinds.
+- Everything is based on a maximum Renown of 40 with every Soulbind and Conduit unlocked.

 As things stand right now, Night Fae offers not only numerically stronger throughput, but also mechanically better way of delivering healing and damage.
 While Venthyr can compete during extreme burst situations in raid environment, it will fall behind on overall healing; on top of that, its class ability has a longer cooldown.
 Both Kyrian and Necrolord are so significantly behind both in terms of total throughput and as cooldowns, they are not even worth considering for any PvE content.

-The powers of Soulbinds are somewhat similar, with Dreamweaver being slightly better than those of any covenant.
+The powers of Soulbinds are somewhat similar, with Niya being slightly better than those of any Covenant.

 For more information about Restoration Druid Covenants, please read our Covenants and Soulbinds analysis section at the end of this page.